thelmann/P.syringae-leaf-colonization/README.md

 Preprint:
 https://biorxiv.org/content/10.1101/637496v1
-"Genome-wide identification of Pseudomonas syringae genes required for competitive fitness during colonization of the leaf surface and apoplast"
+"Genome-wide identification of Pseudomonas syringae genes required for competitive fitness during colonization of the leaf surface and apoplast"  May 20, 2019

 The best way to view the data is in the Fitness Browser
 http://fit.genomics.lbl.gov/